QTC-UMD/rydiqule/paper/paper.md

 Rather than only using integers, arbitrary tuples can now be used as graph nodes.
 This allows for manifolds to be defined by using tuples in a way that directly maps to the atomic structure.
 RydIQule's core functions relating to graph operations have been updated to interchangeably address individual states or entire manifolds.
-It's internals have been overhauled to not only ensure that all relevant states/couplings are added, but tracked as originating from a single manifold.
+Its internals have been overhauled to not only ensure that all relevant states/couplings are added, but tracked as originating from a single manifold.

 ## Improved Calculation of Atomic Properties